An In-Depth Guide To Building A Golf Simulator

 To learn more about all the different types of mats, read our Best Golf Mats guide.

 5. Decide if you want to use a projector

 One of the decisions you'll have to make is whether or not you want to use a projector and screen.
 Using a projection screen will greatly enhance your golf simulation experience.
 Being able to see the course on a big screen in front of you, and watching your ball fly through the air makes things feel a lot more realistic.
 However, this option will typically be more costly.
 Adding a high-quality impact screen and projector could add somewhere in the ballpark of $1,000-$2,000 to your golf simulator setup.
 Your other option is to simply use a net and then setup an ipad, computer, or tv next to your hitting area where you can view your shot.

 When it comes to impact screens, the main thing to consider is whether or not you want one that attaches to a golf net, or one that is stand-alone.
 If you already have a net, then you will most likely want one that can be attached - like The Net Return Pro Series Golf Simulator Screen.
 Just to be sure the dimensions of the screen match, or come really close, to your net.

-If you don't have a net then you can opt for an all in one net/screen solution such as The Net Return Simulator Series Projector Screen & Netting - which has the screen, netting, and framing all in one.
+If you don't have a net then you can opt for an all in one net/screen solution such as The HomeBay Projector Screen & Netting - which has the screen, netting, and mounting all in one.
 Screens like these will provide the most professional look and feel.
-However, one benefit of using a golf net with an attachable screen is that you could take off the screen and use it for other things - ie: soccer goal, baseball net, etc.
+If you really want the best of the best home simulator enclosure then we recommend looking into the SwingBay Golf Simulator Enclosure.

 Golf Screen Projectors